joseph-hub-dotcom/Job-Listing-SPA/README.md

+Simple Job-Listing-SPA
+Just a Test project for fetching data from a public API with a custom hook.
+The project was more about testing more functionalities and patterns, wasn't too style focused.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.